 The Integrated Services Committee of the Illinois Chapter of the American Academy of Pediatrics and UIC Specialized Care for Children presented a webinar for parents and families on incorporating health goals into IEPs and transition plans.
 The recording of this webinar is available here.
-The resources and tools discussed in the webinar are available at this link: http://illinoisaap.org/projects/medical-home/transition/resources-for-families/.
+The resources and tools mentioned in this webinar are available here.

 This PowerPoint presentation provides the legal basis for development of the SOP and also provides practical information about the development and use of this tool to promote successful post-school outcomes for students with disabilities.
 Viewers can access the slide “notes” by hovering over the icon in the upper left-hand corner on the relevant pages.

 - New "Soft Skills" Curriculum for Youth Released by the Office of Disability Employment Policy (ODEP)

 ODEP has unveiled a new curriculum designed to strengthen the professionalism and interpersonal skills of young people preparing to enter the workforce.
 Titled "Skills to Pay the Bills: Mastering Soft Skills for Workplace Success," this creative and universally designed program features a series of interactive, hands-on activities that educators and youth service professionals can use with youth both with and without disabilities.
 The curriculum is available in both English and Spanish.

 - Determining Educational Environment Coding for Students with Disabilities Participating in DRS Secondary Transitional Experience Programs (STEP)

 - Transition Practices Alignment: Evidence-Based Practices, Tools and Resources, and Lesson Plans